 5. Save By Moving During Off-Season

 The cost of hiring professional movers can be sizeable.
-In Calgary, it costs around $1 per square foot to move.
+Moving costs will vary by company, and how much stuff you’re moving, but budgeting around $1 per square foot for your move can be a good starting point.
 This means that an average two-bedroom townhome can cost you almost $1,000 to pack and unpack with hired help.
 You can save money by negotiating with the moving company.

 The best time to secure these savings is during fall or winter when fewer people are relocating.
 Because the demand will be much lower, you can expect to shave a couple of hundred dollars from your expenses.